-Small Business Enterprises are those enterprises, which are the micro entities or small companies and fall in the limit of small and medium size enterprises.
-The present research report speaks in volume about the two case studies.
-The first one is “Boots a private limited company”, which deals in project of health care and beauty products.
-And, another one is “McDonalds a fast food restaurant company”.
-This current report comprises of detail study about both the companies.
+Small Business Enterprises are those enterprises, which are the micro-entities or small companies and fall within the limit of small and medium size enterprises.
+The present research report speaks volume about the two case studies.
+The first one is “Boots a private limited company”, which deals in projects of health care and beauty products.
+And, another one is “Mcdonald's a fast-food restaurant company”.
+This current report comprises of detailed study of both the companies.

 Case Study For Business Enterprises – Boots

 Strengths and Weakness within Boots: Concerning towards the strengths of Boots, company is one of the leading retailer in the industry of health and beauty products.
 The firm has also strengthened its brand position in the beauty and cosmetics products, which makes them successful in their industry.
 Weakness of Boots is in terms of its competitors is that they have tuff competition with the grocery retailers of UK who are selling the same products in differential price and with heavy promotional activities (McDonald, 2010).
 The organization also suffers from the global slump and has more competitive pressure from its competitors.

 Analyzing the business of Boots by using comparative measures of performance

 - Balance scorecard: Balance scorecard of the company states that there is a huge increase in the sales of the company, as currently the firm has 1400 stores all over UK and they have also employed 58000 employees in their business.